luan/ember-formbuilder/README.md

 ```

 ## Client-Side Validations

+### Shall we?
+Let's just integrate it with server-side validations.

 You can set up validations within the object that your form is dealing with, here is an example that covers most of it: